 - 1) A surveillance system in accordance with Chapter 1.4. should be under the responsibility of the Veterinary Authority.
-In particular: - a) a formal and ongoing system for detecting and investigating outbreaks of disease should be in place; - a procedure should be in place for the rapid collection and transport of samples from suspected cases of infection with BTV to a laboratory for diagnosis; - c) a system for recording, managing and analysing diagnostic and surveillance data should be in place. - 2) The bluetongue surveillance programme should: - in a free or seasonally free country or zone, have an early warning system which obliges farmers and workers, who have regular contact with domestic ruminants, as well as diagnosticians, to report promptly any suspicion of infection with BTV to the Veterinary Authority. - An effective surveillance system will periodically identify suspicious cases that require follow-up and investigation to confirm or exclude whether the cause of the condition is BTV.
+In particular: - a) a formal and ongoing system for detecting and investigating outbreaks of disease should be in place; - b) a procedure should be in place for the rapid collection and transport of samples from suspected cases of infection with BTV to a laboratory for diagnosis; - a system for recording, managing and analysing diagnostic and surveillance data should be in place. - 2) The bluetongue surveillance programme should: - a) in a free country or zone or seasonally free zone, have an early warning system which obliges farmers and workers, who have regular contact with domestic ruminants, as well as diagnosticians, to report promptly any suspicion of bluetongue to the Veterinary Authority. - An effective surveillance system will periodically identify suspected cases that require follow-up and investigation to confirm or exclude whether the cause of the condition is bluetongue.
 The rate at which such suspected cases are likely to occur will differ between epidemiological situations and cannot therefore be predicted reliably.
 All suspected cases of bluetongue should be investigated immediately and samples should be taken and submitted to a laboratory.
 This requires that sampling kits and other equipment be available for those responsible for surveillance;

-b) conduct random or targeted serological and virological surveillance appropriate to the status of the country or zone.
+conduct random or targeted serological and virological surveillance appropriate to the status of the country or zone.